worklifebeyond/jira-client-flutter/README.md

 ### Download

-* For android version, you can find a `APK` file in release tab.
+* For android version, you can find an `APK` file in release tab.
 Current version is `0.0.6`.
 [Download APK](https://github.com/worklifebeyond/jira-time-tracking/releases/tag/0.0.6)
 * For iOS version, you can build by yourself from source